abhisheks6477/petitgpt/README.md

 ## Licensing, sources, and citation

-Author-controlled code, model, and tokenizer are offered under [Apache-2.0](LICENSE), only for rights the author can grant.
-Author-written reports and documentation are licensed under [CC BY 4.0](docs/petitgpt-v1/DOCUMENTATION_LICENSE.md), an explicit exception to the root code license.
+Code, model, and tokenizer are offered under [Apache-2.0](LICENSE).
+Reports and documentation are licensed under [CC BY 4.0](docs/petitgpt-v1/DOCUMENTATION_LICENSE.md).
 Third-party terms remain applicable.

-The [source notice](SOURCE_NOTICE.md) and [third-party notices](THIRD_PARTY_NOTICES.md) document provenance, differing component declarations, historical-version limits, and unresolved source-license questions.
+The [source notice](SOURCE_NOTICE.md) and [third-party notices](THIRD_PARTY_NOTICES.md) document provenance, differing component declarations, and historical-version limits.
 Disclosure is not a claim of legal clearance, and the model license does not relicense the original data.

-For citation metadata, use [`CITATION.cff`](CITATION.cff).
-When reporting results, identify the model revision and evaluation protocol rather than only the project name.
+For citation metadata, please use [`CITATION.cff`](CITATION.cff).